Questions from the Public

 1. How do I find out if a person is an agrologist registered with BCIA?

-Go to the Members List (Members on top menu bar).
+Go to the LIst of BCIA Registrants (Registrants on top menu bar).
 You can enter the person's surname, or as few as 3 letters of their name if you are uncertain of the spelling.
 All active BCIA members are listed.
 However, members contact information only appears if a member has chosen to make certain information available to the public.
 You can select branch to find out all those who are members of a specific branch in BCIA.

 2. How do I find an agrologist who is experienced in soil evaluation?